stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “It does sound exciting,” said Julia.

 “I think perhaps Lord Havelock and Uncle Bill were involved,” said Albert.
 “In this club I mean.
 Not that Mother would tell me anything about it.
 All very secret, this society.
-Like a… like a...”
+Like a… like a…”

 He was trying to find the words – or rather pretending.
 Trying to draw her out as they walked.